dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

  - Whale safari (BBQ on board)
  - Karlsberger Pub

 You'll start off the day, quite early in fact, on a walking tour from a local guide.
-You'll get to see a lot more of Longyearbyen and some interesting facts, features, a lot of history.
+You'll get to see a lot more of Longyearbyen and learn some interesting facts, features, a lot of history.
 Also some more sobering facts about climate change and the current effect it's having on wildlife in the area, especially polar bears, and also for residents.

 {% include image.html url='/assets/svalbard/mining.jpg' caption='Longyearbyen\'s mining history' %}